namecheap/ilc/docs/routing/localisation_and_trailing_slash.md

 ## Trailing slash

 A trailing slash is a forward slash (“/”) placed at the end of a URL.
-The decision to use a trailing slash or not is more a personal preference than a real need, in any case we provide the ability to control this.
+The decision to use a trailing slash or not is more a personal preference than actual necessity, except in some special cases.
+In any case we provide the ability to control this.

 ![Trailing slash](../assets/routes/trailing-slash.png)